IanPeake/FatMaxxer/README.md

 FatMaxxer is in a very early stage of development.
 The app is provided here as a APK (debug version).
 The app currently crashes a lot on certain devices.
-*To help me fix your issue efficiently*:
+*To help me fix your issue efficiently*, use the Github issue tracker above to report bugs.
-- use the Github issue tracker above to report bugs
+Contact me with a preferred email if you would like to be part of testing an upcoming Android Store version.
-- contact me with a preferred email if you would like to be part of testing an upcoming Android Store version
+Currently the testers-only Google Play app is failing at installation time: https://github.com/IanPeake/FatMaxxer/issues/7 .

 ## License
 Apache 2.0 for any code that was authored by me.